raspberrypilearning/sound-machine/en/step_1.md

 --- /collapse ---

-**Musical instrument with two buzzers - one with a whitenoise beat controlled by a potentiometer** This sound machine has a potentiometer that controls the speed of the tune played from the first buzzer.
+**Musical instrument with two buzzers – one with a white noise beat controlled by a potentiometer** This sound machine has a potentiometer that controls the speed of the tune played from the first buzzer.
 Pressing the button plays a couple of short notes from the second buzzer.

 <video width="640" height="360" controls>